Isoya Yoshida

 Isoya Yoshida (吉田 五十八, Yoshida Isoya) was a Japanese architect.
 He graduated from Tokyo Art School (now Tokyo National University of Fine Arts and Music) in 1923.
-His style, known as sukiya, combines elements of traditional Japanese architecture and modernist architecture.
+His style, which he called sukiya with reference to the centuries-old sukiya-zukuri tradition, combines elements of traditional Japanese architecture and modernist architecture.
 Among his notable projects was the fourth iteration of the Kabuki-za, which was torn down in 2010 and replaced in 2013 by a new structure designed by Kengo Kuma.
 Yoshida was born and died in Tokyo.